 Forests, gorges, historic villages, and towns of La Mancha

 Our drive through La Mancha was exceptionally memorable since we actually saw the landscape change in diversity with our very own eyes.
 It was like watching a travel movie and the mountains near Cuenca gave way to featureless brown plains in a seamless manner.
-While the mountains were stunning with their forests, gorges, blue-green streams, the plains too were quite fascinating.
-Punctuated by occasional farmhouses, which seemed like they belonged to another century, obscure villages, and forts, the brown plains of La Mancha looked something out of a storybook.
+While the mountains were stunning with their forests, gorges, and blue-green streams, the plains too were quite fascinating.
+Punctuated by occasional farmhouses, which seemed like they belonged to another century, obscure villages, and forts, the brown plains of La Mancha looked like something out of a storybook.
 The vastness was something very striking about the region and we were quite startled by how less visited it was.
 We hardly passed any car during the entire drive and it was like stepping into a movie.
 Even the gas stations and other highway facilities seemed too far off from one another and the landscape changed once we neared Zaragoza.

 La Mancha to Zaragoza was a journey through overlooked Spain

-Traffic became heavier, the local population looked more multicultural and heavy industries lined the highway.
+Traffic became heavier, the local population looked more multicultural, and heavy industries lined the highway.
 Here and there, the ephemeral patches of villages mushroomed among swathes of purple wildflowers, which seemed to cover the district of Aragón in spring.
 Zaragoza arrived sometime around mid-day and we stayed there for only one night before crossing over to France via San Sebastian.
 So, apart from the unforgettable reflection of the multi-domed Basílica del Pilar on the still waters of Río Ebro, we saw nothing of Zaragoza, which is ironically the hometown of my favourite painter, Goya.
 But the drive from Granada to Zaragoza was so fulfilling that I have no complaints and we also inadvertently followed the footsteps of the Christian Reconquest hero, King Ferdinand.
 He was born in Aragón and traversed this route to snatch Granada from the Moors.
 Now, that is a full circle.

 La Mancha Travel Guide (the perfect Madrid weekend getaway)

 The 17th-century novel, “Don Quixote de la Mancha” is a literary classic.
 One of the most famous books to come out of Spain, it talks about the adventures of a delusional knight.
 Written by the working artist, Miguel de Cervantes in 1605 and once again in 1615, the vast plains of La Mancha are used as the whimsical setting of this masterpiece.
-In the opening lines, Cervantes describes Don Quixote living in “in a village of La Mancha, the name of which I have no desire to call to mind”.
+In the opening lines, Cervantes describes Don Quixote living “in a village of La Mancha, the name of which I have no desire to call to mind”.
 Just by this quote, Cervantes has cleverly blended his literature with the landscape and picked and chose the natural tapestry just enough to make it real while creating a mythical aura.
 Today, the story of Don Quixote still draws a lot of interested visitors and this literary route is fast becoming popular in the offbeat travel circuit.
 The best part about it is the close proximity to Madrid, from where you can follow this trail as a weekend getaway.

 So where is La Mancha?